 The camera has allowed us to become better at identifying birds and helped us learn more about the habitat and characteristics of our "fine feathered friends".
 In search of a good way to organize and share our pictures, another friend, Norm Lang, suggested that we start a website.
 Now, Janice maintains our "life list" with her iBird app and Ken handles the website.
 Our Standard Poodles, Brodie and Willow, encourage us to get out and take more walks where we hope that in addition to birds, a great landscape or another critter gets in the way from time to time.

 More recently, Janice saw a photo Bryan had taken of a Brown Booby and asked him if she could paint it.
 This was her first bird watercolor and the start of new gallery on the website that includes a number of watercolors that she has completed.
-She has started selling watercolor reproductions and is starting to do commissioned work.
+She has started selling watercolor reproductions and is starting to do commissioned work and Ken sells wildlife prints.
+See Contact/Sales page for more info.
 What an interesting course of events that first bird walk has created!!

 We look forward to the time when our paths cross..........HAPPY TRAILS!!